 Signals that authority has nominally shifted but behavior has not

 Decision rights restructures fail quietly.
 The org chart changes, titles stay the same, and behavior drifts back to the old pattern within weeks.
-Here's what to watch for.
+Watch for these.

 PMs still in sprint reviews, focused on how things were built.
 If PM attention is on implementation choices rather than outcome progress, Tier 3 authority hasn't transferred in practice.
 Implementation review belongs to the engineer and their metric.